MicrosoftDocs/architecture-center/docs/networking/hub-spoke-vwan-architecture-content.md

 A virtual hub is a Microsoft-managed virtual network.
 The hub contains various service endpoints to enable connectivity.
 The hub is the core of your network in a region.
 There can only be one hub per Azure region.
-When you create a hub using Azure Portal, it creates a virtual hub VNet and a virtual hub VPN gateway.
+When you create a hub using the Azure portal, it creates a virtual hub VNet and a virtual hub VPN gateway.
 A Virtual WAN Hub requires an address range minimum of /24.
 This IP address space will be used for reserving a subnet for gateway and other components.